boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 When both bearer-specific policies and NRLP signals are communicated to a host, the NRLP signals takes precedence.

+## Fairness

 Rate-limit policies enforced at the network are assumed to be consistent with the local jurisdictions.
 For example, {{BEREC}} says the following:

 > ISPs are prohibited from blocking or slowing down of Internet traffic, except where necessary.
 The exceptions are limited to: traffic management to comply with a legal order, to ensure network integrity and security, and to manage congestion, provided that equivalent categories of traffic are treated equally.

-Some additional operational considerations are detailed in the following sub-sections.

-## Architectural Aspects
+## Architectural Considerations Matter

 Approaches based on middleboxes are generally not recommended due to their inherent limitations, in terms of performance, scalability, redundancy, etc. Specifically, if the management and operation of such middleboxes remain unclear, that motivate operational issues and responsibilities.
 Furthermore, it is important to note that any middlebox could not necessarily cover an entire service end-to-end, thus **producing only partial observations which could not be sufficiently good at the time of generating appropriate signals**.

 The NRLP solution does not require such middleboxes but the consideration about partial observability applies.
 That concern can be softened by cascaded NLRP design.
 However, network integration of such appraoch is to be further elaborated.

-## Service Aspects
+## Service Considerations: Application Diversity & Realistic Assessment

 Signals could be generated for multiple services and/or applications.
 For instance, services providing short video content might require signals different to those based on long videos.
 This implies the need of defining a generic method suitable for any kind of service and application, avoiding the multiplicity of solutions and the dominance of some applications over others.